 Jack B. emailed, asking, “Please explain what an Article 9 sale is.
 My lawyer said that if I give a security interest to a lender, it can do an Article 9 sale.
 What is an Article 9 sale?”

-Well, Jack, Article 9 of the Uniform Commercial Code governs the relationship between a debtor and its secured creditors.
-Generally, a secured creditor may seek to enforce its rights on its collateral upon a borrower’s default.
-A secured creditor’s remedies include an Article 9 sale, the right to sell the collateral to a third party in a private or public sale without judicial proceedings.
+Well, Jack, the Uniform Commercial Code, or “UCC,” governs all commercial transactions in the United States.
+Article 9 of the UCC specifically governs the relationship between a debtor and its secured creditors, also referred to as “secured transactions.”
+Debtors are given credit, which may come in numerous forms, and they put up collateral in exchange.
+Generally, a secured creditor may seek to enforce its rights on its collateral upon a debtor’s default.
+A secured creditor’s remedies include an Article 9 sale, which is the right to sell the debtor’s collateral to a third party in a private or public sale while avoiding any judicial proceedings.

-The secured creditor may pursue the Article 9 sale notwithstanding the borrower’s desire to find some alternative to ceasing operations and liquidating its assets.
+A secured creditor may pursue an Article 9 sale notwithstanding a debtor’s desire to find some alternative to ceasing operations and liquidating its assets.
+This can prove to be an extremely effective tool in facilitating commercial transactions compared to unsecured transactions wherein a creditor may be forced to resort to outdated methods of debt collection like sheriff sales or physical repossessions.
 In other instances, particularly where a borrower wants to avoid liability on a personal guaranty to the secured creditor, the borrower may cooperate in the process in what is sometimes called a “friendly foreclosure.”